ralflorent/namefully-python/README.md

 ### Limitations

-`namefully` does not have support for certain use cases:
+`namefully` does not support certain use cases:

-- mononame: `Plato`.
-A workaround is to set the mononame as both first and last name;
+- mononame: `Plato` - a workaround is to set the mononame as both first and last name;
-- multiple prefixes: `Prof. Dr. Einstein`.
+- multiple prefixes or suffixes: `Prof. Dr. Einstein`.

 ## Contributing